brentp/goleft/indexcov/README.md

 gives the scaled value for each 16,384-base chunk.
 There are many ways that this value can be off, but, in practice, it works well as a rough estimate.

-Because of this `indexcov` is of less-use on exome or targetted capture, but those are small enough that it will be very fast to run `goleft depth` anyway.
+Because of this `indexcov` is of less-use on exome or targetted capture, but those will be very fast to run with `goleft depth` anyway.

 <a name="Files"></a> Files
 ==========================